 The King-Sized Cat Expectation

-People know Ragdolls to be among the largest cat breeds in the world, which also makes Raggies very popular among those who want to have a very large cat as a pet.
+People know Ragdolls to be among the world’s largest cat breeds, making Raggies very popular among those who want to have a considerable cat as a pet.

-While this has driven many people to buy their own Ragdoll, it has also built up a myth surrounding their size.
-When people get a Ragdoll cat with a pedigree from the CFA (Cat Fanciers Association), they expect to get a cat of significant proportions because they’ve seen countless pictures and videos of these gentle giants.
+While this has driven many people to buy their own Ragdolls, it has also built up a myth surrounding their size.
+When people get a Ragdoll cat with a pedigree from the CFA (Cat Fanciers Association), they expect a cat of significant proportions because they’ve seen countless pictures and videos of these gentle giants.

-While in most cases, Raggies do live up to these sizable expectations, there is a chance that they will be somewhat smaller than predicted.
-Regrettably, this is enough for some people to give their cats away or even abandon them because they are not the appropriate size.
-This also happens when some Ragdoll owners notice that their cats don’t have the standard Ragdoll cat personality they envisioned for their pet.
+While Ragdolls live up to these sizable expectations in most cases, they will likely be smaller than predicted.
+Regrettably, this is enough for some people to give their cats away or abandon them because they are not the appropriate size.
+Unfortunately, this also happens when some Ragdoll owners notice that their cats don’t have the standard Ragdoll cat personality they envisioned for their pets.

-To avoid unfortunate situations like these, people should keep in mind that breed profiles are not commitments and that they are subjected to natural variations.
-Every individual is unique and even with the strongest of gene pools, it may exhibit only some of the breed characteristics and only to a certain amount.
+To avoid unfortunate situations, people should remember that breed profiles are not commitments and are subject to natural variations.
+Furthermore, every individual is unique.
+Therefore, even with the most substantial gene pools, it may exhibit only some breed characteristics and only to a certain extent.

 Not even the best Ragdoll cat breeders can determine the exact outcome of the litter.
-Even with DNA testing, they can make certain predictions about the adults, but there are no absolute certainties when it comes to cats because nature has the last word every single time.
+However, even with DNA testing, they can make specific predictions about the adults.
+Still, there are no absolute certainties when it comes to cats because nature has the last word every single time.

 Size Matters – Here’s Why

-As we have established above, Ragdoll cats are definitely some of the largest cats in the world.
-While this is certainly something you can be proud of, it also means that there is more of them to love, literally.
+As we have established above, Ragdoll cats are some of the world’s largest.
+While this is certainly something you can be proud of, it also means that there is more of them to love.

 When you decide to get a large cat, there are a few things you need to be aware of: Hold Them Correctly - To offer proper support when you pick up your Ragdoll cat, you have to use both hands and make sure you sustain them proportionally.

-Get Them Proper-Sized Accessories - From cat beds to scratching posts and litter boxes, make sure you double-check the size before you buy accessories for your cat because these could actually be unfitting of the gentle giants.
-You should know that even the ones listed as Large or Extra-Large may not be enough.
-Our Floppycats Shop has a listing of cat products that are Ragdoll cat size appropriate.
+Get Them Proper-Sized Accessories – From cat beds to scratching posts and litter boxes, double-check the size before buying accessories for your cat because these could be unfitting for the gentle giants.
+Also, even the ones listed as Large or Extra-Large may not be enough.
+Our Floppycats Shop lists cat products that are Ragdoll cat size appropriate.

-Larger Cat, Bigger Costs – Another aspect that people do not take into consideration before getting a large-sized cat is that the cat care costs are somewhat higher.
+Larger Cat, Bigger Costs – Another aspect that people do not consider before getting a large-sized cat is that the cat care costs are somewhat higher.
 For instance, a Russian Blue or an American Shorthair will eat less than a Ragdoll cat because they are significantly smaller.
 While this may not seem like much, the costs of being a responsible cat owner are extremely important.

 Ragdoll Cat Size FAQs